Bullock's is located by the Snowy River, just behind the huge car park for the Ski Tube underground train.

 The building shown is the main sleeping quaters.
 The walls are made of cement blocks, with cement and tile floors.
 The chimney is cement.
 The original roof was shingles and some has been replaced with iron.
-There is also a seperate kitchen, toilet and shed.
+There is also a separate kitchen, toilet and shed.

 The KHA reference number is 2440 and the KNP POM number is L.30.
 There is a Conservation Study and History sheet for this site.